QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

 `Scanmseed` object
 -------------------

-The `scanmseed` object is the primary output from the `detect` stage and is used as the input for the `trigger` stage.
+The :class:`ScanmSEED` object is the primary output from the `detect` stage and is used as the input for the `trigger` stage.
 It is a miniSEED object containing 5 traces with data at the same sample rate as requested for the input:

 1. The maximum coalescence value of the grid.
 2. The maximum coalescence value of the grid normalised by the mean value of the entire grid